 It’s vital to measure the impact your messages are having on your audience.
 Have your communications been read?
 Have they been understood and acted upon?
 And, crucially, have they boosted engagement?
 You need the ability to compare how teams and divisions are interacting and track engagement levels.
 Only then will you be able to act on the information you’ve gathered and adjust your strategy accordingly.

-Does the employee engagement software provide the tools to monitor participation and improve engagement?
+Does the employee engagement app provide the tools to monitor participation and improve engagement?
 It should offer built-in reporting and real-time dashboards to help you keep your finger on the pulse of your organisation.
 Look out for these modules to help track your engagement levels:

 An innovation module is a great way to assess how actively engaged your employees actually are.
 By allowing engaged staff to contribute to the success of the business, you are both boosting and tracking engagement levels.
-The module will allow you to capture ideas and follow them through to implementation.
+The module will enable you to capture ideas and follow them through to implementation.